Horse Gaits by Susan E Harris

 Susan E. Harris

-Based on decades of practical experience, as well as classic horsemanship theory, this book will teach anyone (from novices to experienced riders) the essentials of a horse’s structure, natural balance and way of moving.
+Based on decades of practical experience, as well as classic horsemanship theory, this book will teach anyone the essentials of a horse’s structure, natural balance and way of moving.

 All horses—whether a dressage horse or a hunter—have the same anatomy, locomotion and nature.
 Understanding horse movement makes training, and riding, simpler and less frustrating for both horse and rider, as well as helping the health of the horse.